 Unfortunately for the Vanguard, just shortly after word spread that they had defeated Cralthion and were opening Leyvan up for newcomers, the Maelstrom was triggered.
-A spherical magical barrier in the form of a purplish storm sprang up, isolating almost all of Leyvan (and a good bit of the surrounding waters) from the outside world.
+A spherical magical barrier in the form of a purplish storm sprang up, isolating almost all Leyvan (and a good bit of the surrounding waters) from the outside world.
 It was only recently, after 22 years of sequestration, that the Maelstrom fell.
 This is thanks to the actions of a group of new adventurers that journeyed through the Shadow Ways and lifted the barrier.
-Word has quickly reached the rest of Terranox that Leyvan had survived the Maelstrom and that its offer still stands.
-Newcomers are welcome to come build a new life in Leyvan and help put the rightful king back on the throne while ridding Savlinor of the scourge of necromancy!

 The 22 years behind the Maelstrom were difficult for the people living in Leyvan.
 Only a few ships of people had arrived before the Maelstrom was triggered, and less than one hundred people comprised the entirety of Leyvan during those years.
 The Vanguard used their Terramancy to help keep the lands hospitable and safe as best they could.
-The lack of access to metal and stone, combined with the dangerous creatures native to Leyvan, have made survival challenging.
+The lack of access to metal and stone, combined with the dangerous creatures native to Leyvan, made survival challenging.
 Without Terramancy, the people of Leyvan would likely not have survived.
 It was a struggle, with any progress on settlements being very slow, but they persevered and built a strong community together.
-With the lifting of the Maelstrom, they are eager to welcome newcomers and fulfill the promise of Leyvan.